mschlund/blechexamples_arduino/LED_DotMatrix/README.md

 # LED_DotMatrix
-Using blech to control an 8x8-array of LEDs using a MAX7219-module.
+Using Blech to control an 8x8-array of LEDs using a MAX7219-module.

 As always.. do